Schwitzd/IaC-HomeK3s/README.md

 tofu apply --var-file=variables.tfvars --target=kubernetes_manifest.cilium_l2
 ```

+> [!NOTE]
-> **Note**: `depends_on` is not sufficient in this case because OpenTofu resolves CRDs during the planning phase — not at apply time.
+> `depends_on` is not sufficient in this case because OpenTofu resolves CRDs during the planning phase — not at apply time.
 This is why the manifests must be applied in a separate step after Cilium is installed.

 After deploying **Cilium** itself, we apply the fundamental network policies to allow the core workloads (like DNS, Ingress, and cert-manager) to communicate successfully: